Click4Assistance UK Live Chat Software LGPS | employer administration guide - active members Skip to main content Skip to footer

 General

-APP replaces notional pay for members with reduced contractual pay or nil pay as a result of sickness or injury or during relevant child related leave (i.e. ordinary maternity, paternity or adoption leave and any paid additional maternity, paternity or adoption leave) or whilst on reserve forces service leave.
+APP replaces notional pay for members with reduced contractual pay or nil pay as a result of sickness or injury or during child related leave or whilst on reserve forces service leave.

-Note – ordinary maternity leave: if a member is only entitled to ordinary maternity leave (first 26 weeks) and you are not paying them SMP, you still need to calculate APP for the first 26 weeks and put this on the monthly return.
-The member will not be entitled to additional maternity leave and will go onto no pay after the first 26 weeks until they return to work and can pay an APC to buy back the lost pension.
+Note – ordinary maternity leave: if a member is only entitled to ordinary maternity leave (first 26 weeks) and you are not paying them SMP, you still need to calculate APP and put this on the monthly return for the full 52 weeks.

 Note – reduction in pay: any reduction in pay as a result of strike or authorised absence during the 12 weeks or 3 months period prior to the member going on to reduced contractual pay or no pay as a result of sickness, injury, child related leave or reserve forces leave should be ignored when using the pay received during the 12 weeks/3 months to calculate the assumed pensionable pay for the member.